ostreedev/ostree/README.md

 If the script fails, we can roll back the update, or drop to a shell if interactive.

+However, we also need to consider cases where the administrator modifies state indirectly by a program.
+Think "adduser" for example.

+Possible approaches:

+ 1. Patch all of these programs to know how to write to the writable location, instead of the R/O bind mount overlay.
+ 2. Move the data to /var

 What about "packages"?
 ----------------------